tomjoht/tomjoht.github.io/_posts/2018/12/2018-12-20-when-not-to-comment-on-code.md

 > Survey respondents reported it would be most convenient to find answers to many of these questions in header files, though interviewees indicated code could be accurate and quick enough to read in many cases.

 The researchers also found that, for simpler APIs, many developers read the code (rather than consulting the docs) to see if they can quickly understand the API.
-Some developers have philosophical views about distrusting the accuracy and currency of documentation and preferring to view the code as the primary source of information.
+Some developers have philosophical views about distrusting the accuracy and currency of documentation and prefer to view the code as the primary source of information.
 In some cases, maintaining documentation for code becomes more of a liability and a hindrance for developers.
 For simple code, doc just gets in the way or becomes outdated (thus misleading and harming the documentation's credibility).

+Beyond skipping docs when the code is simple enough to understand on its own, the researchers also recommend avoiding docs while development is in constant flux (because it would make documentation a constantly evolving target).
+The researchers say you might also consider skipping code documentation when there aren't sufficient resources to keep the documentation updated.
+When maintainers can't keep the documentation up to date, it "rots" and becomes more of a liability.

 The following chart shows when documentation might not be necessary with code: